RWAMing/react_calculator/README.md

 #### #8 Check all names of variables, functions, files

-in progress...
+> in progress...

+#### #10 Check all names of variables, functions, files

-- Fix error by #7
+An error by #7 in 8 is fixed.
+It occures because of no extention when components are imported.

 <br>